Hombre Bala Jr.: Consejo Mundial de Lucha Libre (2011–present)

 Just like in 2011 Hombre Bala Jr. also competed in the 2012 Torneo Gran Alternativa, this time teaming up with Marco Corleone, but once again he would be eliminated in the first round after losing to Atlantis and Tritón.
 Hombre Bala Jr. was one of 18 wrestlers who competed in the second annual Torneo Sangre Nueva tournament.
 He competed in qualifying Block A on February 26, 2012 for a place in the finals, the other wrestlers in Block A included Soberano Jr., Camaleón, Stigma, Höruz, Akuma, Espanto Jr., Herodes Jr., Cholo and Bobby Zavala who competed in a torneo cibernetico, multi-man elimination match.
-He eliminated both Espanto Jr. and Bobby Zavala and was the last man eliminated by eventual tournament winner Sorberano Jr.

-In late March, 2013 Hombre Bala Jr. was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament", being one of the few wrestlers to compete in both the 2012 and 2013 tournament as a rookie.
-Hombre Bala Jr. would team up with veteran Atlantis, the very man that unmasked his father years earlier, and compete in Block A on April 12, 2013.
+He eliminated both Espanto Jr. and Bobby Zavala and was the last man eliminated by eventual tournament winner Sorberano Jr. In late March, 2013 Hombre Bala Jr. was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament", being one of the few wrestlers to compete in both the 2012 and 2013 tournament as a rookie.
+Hombre Bala Jr. would team up with veteran Atlantis, the very man that unmasked his father years earlier, on April 12, 2013.
 The duo defeated Akuma and Mephisto in the first round, Taurus and Averno in the second round and Guerrero Negro Jr. and Atlantis long time rival Último Guerrero in the semi-finals to earn a spot in the finals.
 The finals took place on April 26, 2013 during the Arena Mexico 57th Anniversary Show and saw Boby Zavala and Rey Escorpión defeat Hombre Bala Jr. and Atlantis, two falls to one to win the 2013 Gran Alternativa tournament.

+Drone (2016–2021)

 On October 18, 2016 CMLL introduced the enmascarado character Drone, presented as a wrestler making his debut on the night.
 The following day on CMLL's informa show he revealed that he was formerly known as Hombre Bala Jr. but chose a new ring name to make a name for himself instead of using his father's name.

+Return of Hombre Bala Jr. (2021–present)

 In August 2021, he reverted back to the Hombre Bala Jr. character.
 In April 2022 he won the CMLL Arena Coliseo Tag Team Championship together with Robin.

-Controversy
+New Japan Pro-Wrestling (2018)

-Drone was a subject of controversy when he allegedly wrestled drunk at the January 21 NJPW/CMLL show at Fantasticamania 2018 which gathered a lot of media attention.
+On October 19, 2017, it was announced that Drone would debut for New Japan Pro-Wrestling (NJPW) in January 2018 as part of the Fantastica Mania 2018 tour, a series of shows co-promoted by CMLL and NJPW.
+He was a subject of controversy when he allegedly wrestled drunk at the January 21, 2018 show.
 Drone claimed he was not drunk, but had accidentally taken too much sleep medication.